-LumaBrowser embeds a W3C WebDriver Level 2 server directly inside the browser.
-Any Selenium client, in any language, connects the same way it connects to ChromeDriver — same capabilities, same locator strategies, same protocol.
-Opt in to lumabyte:llmFallback and brittle CSS selectors self-heal via an LLM when the DOM shifts underneath them.
+LumaBrowser is a drop-in ChromeDriver replacement for Selenium.
+Its W3C WebDriver Level 2 server runs on port 9515 inside the browser process, so Selenium, WebdriverIO, Capybara, and Nightwatch clients connect unchanged — same capabilities, same locator strategies, same session lifecycle.
+Opt in to lumabyte:llmFallback and CSS selectors self-heal via an LLM when a redesign moves the DOM underneath your tests.

 LumaBrowser’s selenium-driver extension is a standards-compliant WebDriver HTTP server on port 9515 — the same port, path structure, and session lifecycle as ChromeDriver.
 What you don’t have to change: